Updated: Sep 17

 Yes, that is mould. lots and lots of mould.
 The wine inside is fine, the bottles are washed and labelled after an offer is made.
 This bunch is the King's favourite.

-After tasting some amazing wine (3 half glasses) with generous pours.
-It was only mid-morning and we were realizing we were going to have to pace ourselves.
-We knew we wanted to purchase Cune's Gran Reserva but decided we would return later rather than carrying the bottles for the rest of the day.
-Having made this decision, we wandered to the next planned tour at Gomez Cruzado winery.
+After tasting some amazing wine (3 half glasses) with generous pours we realized that it was only mid-morning and we were going to have to pace ourselves.
+We knew we wanted to purchase Cune's Gran Reserva but decided we would return later rather than carry the bottles for the rest of the day.
+Having made this decision, we wandered to the next planned tour at Gomez Cruzado Winery.